Centerville, Gallia County, Ohio

-Centerville is a village in Gallia County, Ohio, United States.
-The population was 103 at the 2010 census.
-It is part of the Point Pleasant, WV–OH Micropolitan Statistical Area.
-It is located near U.S. Route 35 near the eastern terminus of State Route 279 as the highways parallel each other for about 1/2 mile.
+Centerville, also known as Thurman, is a village in western Gallia County, Ohio, United States.
+The village lies adjacent to the Gallia–Jackson county line.
+It is located adjacent to U.S. Route 35 at the eastern terminus of State Route 279.

+It is part of the rural Point Pleasant micropolitan area.
+The population was 87 at the 2020 census.

 Name

 Although the village is officially named "Centerville," it is also commonly known as "Thurman" — the name that the Board on Geographic Names ruled in favor of using to refer to the community — and as "Ridgeway."
 Its official name has also been spelled "Centreville."

 History

 Centerville was platted in 1835.
 The community originally was settled chiefly by Welsh immigrants.